ad-si/FlatCV/readme.md

 ### Why is this written in C?

 - **Most portable language** \
-    Almost every other language has some support to integrate C code in one way or another.
+    Almost every other language has support to integrate C code in one way or another.
     Especially since it's available a single file that can be vendored into your project.